Wentworth leads redevelopment of Smithfield’s Markets for London Museum

 For the past two years, in collaboration with Keltbray we have been working on the redevelopment of the General Market and Poultry Market at Smithfield, creating a dynamic new home for the London Museum (formerly the Museum of London).

-Our role in This Landmark Project:
+Our role in this landmark project:

 • Structural enhancements tto prepare the historic buildings for the new museum location.